bhrajit/data-analysis-socialmedia/README.md

-# data-analysis-socialmedia
+# How Social Media Use affects Opinions about Privacy
-R project that analyzes the relationship between social media usage and opinions about federal responsibility to protect one's privacy
+R project and research paper that analyzes the relationship between social media usage and opinions about federal responsibility to protect one's privacy